What is an Accelerated Possession Claim?

 What documents do I need for an accelerated possession claim?

-You will need all the documents associated with the tenancy, including all the tenancy agreements, Especially the very 1st tenancy and the latest periodic tenancy.
-You must ensure you all the documents in the list above.
+You will need all the documents associated with the tenancy, including all the tenancy agreements, especially the very first tenancy and the latest periodic tenancy.
+You must ensure you have all the documents in the list above.

 How long does it take to get possession using the accelerated route?